How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Di dove sei? – Sono giapponese.
 E tu?

 Where are you from? – I’m Japanese.
-How about you?
+And you?

 Di dove sei? – Sono di Venezia.
 Piacere di conoscerti!